cob3x85/missing-collectible-app/docs/support.md

 ### Does the app require internet?

 No!
-Fun-Kollection works completely offline.
+Pop Kollection works completely offline.
 No internet connection required.

 ### Can I sync across devices?

 Not yet.
 Currently, data stays on one device.
 Cloud sync is planned for a future update.

-### How do I delete a Funko?
+### How do I delete an item?

-1. Long press on the Funko card
+1. Long press on the card
 2. Tap "Delete"
 3. Confirm deletion